anbox-cloud/discourse-docs/ref/glossary.md

 <a name="grafana"></a>
 ### Grafana

-A tool for analytics and monitoring that allows to query and visualise the metrics of the cluster or individual containers and generate alerts based on the data.
+A tool for analytics and monitoring that allows to query and visualise the metrics of the cluster or individual instances and generate alerts based on the data.

 See [Example: Collect metrics](https://discourse.ubuntu.com/t/use-grafana/17787) and [the Grafana website](https://grafana.com/).